chenhcs/scResolve/README.md

 ``scale-factors``: Scale factor provided by Visium platform.
 A Json format file.
 ``mask-file``: We recommend providing a custom mask for super-resolution model.
 The each pixel in the mask file should be 0 if background, 1 if foreground, 2 if likely background and 4 if likely foreground.

-It is recommended using higher ``scale`` as possible.
-However, increasing this value requires high GPU resource and will take longer time.

-For the configuration file, you can download default here

 Once you determine above considerations, simply run

 ````